carboclan/pm/research/DeFi.WTF_Agenda.md

-**Open request for comments.
-Please refer to [Issues](https://github.com/carboclan/pm/issues) for most updated discussions, and post your questions and comments as an Issue.
-You may follow the best practice set by reviewer @anthonyleezhang in this brilliant thread of dicussion on Issue #39 [Thoughts on MARKET vs UMA protocols](https://github.com/carboclan/pm/issues/39) .**
+**Open request for Topics.
+Please open refer to [Issues](https://github.com/carboclan/pm/issues) for most updated discussions on this Agenda, and post your questions and comments as an Issue. **

 # DeFi.WTF
-## An anti-networking network discussion.
+## A community-driven anti-networking network discussion.
-Event will be streamed real time.
+  - Event will be streamed real time.
 Content transcript will be published upon permission, in English, Japanese and Chinese.
-Time: Saturday, 2019/10/12 (Your Chill Day AFTER DevCon)
+  - Time: Saturday, 2019/10/12 (Your Chill Day AFTER DevCon)
-Location: Somewhere mysterious, Osaka, Japan
+  - Location: Somewhere interesting, Osaka, Japan

 ## Tentative Agenda:
 ### 1. Bird-eye view of the Ethereum DeFi Microcosm 10:00-11:00